grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/si.md

 Test software and firmware updates related to flaw remediation for effectiveness and potential side effects before installation;

-Install security-relevant software and firmware updates within {{ insert: param, si-02_odp }} of the release of the updates; and
+Install security-relevant software and firmware updates within time period within which to install security-relevant software updates after the release of the updates is defined; of the release of the updates; and

 Incorporate flaw remediation into the organizational configuration management process.